The following presentation and steps describe the process of requesting and receiving financial aid to help pay for your college education.

 Sample Awards for Students Who Have Zero EFC

-IMPORTANT: If your enrollment is Full time or 3/4 time you will receive two disbursements per semester.
-For example, a Full time student will receive two disbursements of $1444 and $1444 to equal the payment of $2888 (1st Payment) during the the Fall semester.
-While, a 1/2 time student will only receive one disbursement of $1444 (1st Payment) during the Fall semester.
+IMPORTANT: Students receive two disbursements per semester starting Fall 16 forward.
+For example, a Full time student may receive two disbursements of $1444 and $1444 to equal the payment of $2888 during the the Fall semester.
+While, a less than 1/2 time student will receive two disbursements, $260 and $259 to equal $519 during the Fall semester.
+IMPORTANT: Disbursements change after your enrollment changes.
+Disbursement dates listed in eServices are the dates the Financial Aid Office begins the disbursement process for the standard first, and second disbursements (they are not student specific).